 - Explore examples of policy making in relation to a changing Scottish population within a wider British and European context.

-Next steps: HNC Social Services/ degree level study depending on additional qualifications and experience.
+Degree level study depending on additional qualifications and experience.

 Students should have one relevant A-C pass at Higher level.